tabulapdf/tabula/README.md

   2. type `cd` and then the path to the directory that contains `tabula.exe`, e.g. `cd C:\Users\Username\Downloads`
   3. Change that terminal's codepage to Unicode by typing: `chcp 65001`
   4. Run Tabula by typing `tabula.exe`

+* <a name='portproblems'>**A browser tab opens, but something other than Tabula loads there.
+Or Tabula doesn't start.**
+  It's possible another program is using port 8080, whichh Tabula binds to by default.
+You can try closing the other program, or change the port Tabula uses by running Tabula from the terminal with the `jetty.port` property:

+  `java -Dfile.encoding=utf-8 -Xms256M -Xmx1024M -Djetty.port=9999 -jar tabula.jar`

 ## Running Tabula from source (for developers)